EbookFoundation/thoth-wiki/Thoth_Works.md

 anticipation of ways in which the end user might search for content.

-Although optional, and not a substitute for controlled subject schema such as the BISAC and BIC systems, keywords can be transmitted in ONIX and provide an additional data point for search results and for data analysis via search engine algorithms.
+Although optional, and not a substitute for controlled subject schema such as the BISAC and Thema systems, keywords can be transmitted in ONIX and provide an additional data point for search results and for data analysis via search engine algorithms.

 For fiction, important keywords might include character names, locations, genre words.